microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 anywhere in the OS, and summon their terminal application.
 Oftentimes the act of summoning this window is accompanied by a "dropdown" animation, where the window slides in to view from the top of the screen.
-This global summon action is often referred to as "quake mode", a reference to the videogame Quake who's console slid in from the top.
+This global summon action is often referred to as "quake mode", a reference to the video game Quake, who's console slid in from the top.

 This spec addresses both of the following two issues: